browserbase/stagehand/README.md

 You'll need to provide your API Key for the model provider you'd like to use.
 The default model provider is OpenAI, but you can also use Anthropic or others.
 More information on supported models can be found in the [API Reference](#api-reference).

-Ensure that an OpenAI API Key or Anthropic API key is accessible in your local environment.
+Ensure that an OpenAI API Key or Anthropic API key is accessible in your local environment (only one is required).

 ```
 export OPENAI_API_KEY=sk-...
 export ANTHROPIC_API_KEY=sk-...
 ```

+NOTE: Stagehand client will default to openai if these are not specified

 ### 3. Create a Stagehand Instance